This story has been updated.

 Today, Presidents Day is considered a day to celebrate all American presidents, past and present.
 Around the country, patriotic and historical groups hold events and celebrations and schools often teach students about the accomplishments of American presidents.

-Last year, however, thousands of protesters across the country used their Monday off to protest President Donald Trump in “Not My Presidents Day” rallies.
+In 2017, however, thousands of protesters across the country used their Monday off to protest President Donald Trump in “Not My Presidents Day” rallies.
+In 2019, some groups are planning rallies against Trump’s emergency declaration aimed at securing funds for a wall along the border with Mexico.